Alliance Hobby Logo

 I offer two shapes of forearms in three styles.

-• The Fatty (which is rounder and can have Flutes).
+• Fatty (which is rounder, has fingerholds and can have Flutes).

-• Flat Sided (which has flatter sides to accommodate the Checkering).
+• Tapered Flat Sided (which has flat sides to accommodate the Checkering).

 • The forearms are compatible with the pump guns: 1377 P1377 1322 P1322 2289, etc.

-• You can get either forearm shape as Plain.
-I only have a few species of wood that come thick enough for the forearms.
+• I only have a few species of wood that are thick enough for the forearms.
 They're listed below.

 Trigger Grips Style